buley/personal/src/content/mantras.md

 *Build something that echoes beyond your time.*

 - Build something that outlasts you
-- Forget status—aim for impact
+- Forget status--aim for impact
 - Be exceptional, or be forgotten
 - Make moves that future you will thank you for
 - Your name should mean something when spoken